wso2/docs-is/en/docs/quick-starts/saml-front-channel-logout.md

 3. Copy it to `<SAMPLE_HOME>/sample/src/main/resources/metadata`.
 4. Open the `<SAMPLE_HOME>/sample/src/main/webapp/WEB-INF/securityContext.xml` file.
 5. Search for **bean id** with the tag as metadata (`bean id=”metadata”`).
-6. Under the `list` tag of the metadata, bean id add the following xml configuration and save the file.
+6. Under the `list` tag of the `metadata bean id` add the following xml configuration and save the file.
 Note that this has the link to the metadata file,`wso2_abc.xml`, that we generated and renamed.

     ```xml
     <bean class="org.springframework.security.saml.metadata.ExtendedMetadataDelegate">